aacer0/boost_unipd/content/people/zanetti-marco/index.md

 #external_link: https://example.org
 ---

-Marco Zanetti is an associate professor at the Department of Physics and Astronomy at the University of Padova.
+Marco Zanetti is a full professor at the Department of Physics and Astronomy at the University of Padova.
 He conceived and now coordinates the master program in Physics of Data.